thebernasconi/thebernasconi/README.md

 Here you will find my projects and studies.
 Plenty to learn yet, but always a bit less than before.

+I've been putting a lot of work into my studies outside of university as well.
+Most of them with CodeCademy.

 ## What I'm doing and where I'm going

 I'm currently focusing on developing my skills as a FullStack Dev and I'm very much interested in the Cybersecurty Industry, where I currently work as a P.M.